deepaksood619/deepaksood619.github.io/docs/languages/sql/sql-joins.md

 # SQL Joins

-The SQLJoinsclause is used to combine records from two or more tables in a database.
+The SQLJoins clause is used to combine records from two or more tables in a database.
 A JOIN is a means for combining fields from two tables by using values common to each.

 A SQL join is a Structured Query Language (SQL) instruction to combine data from two sets of data (i.e. two tables).

+Default join is **INNER JOIN**

 ## Types of Joins